 Affiliate marketing holds great potential to drive massive returns on investment for e-commerce brands.
 With over 50% of marketers ranking affiliate campaigns as one of their top acquisition channels, there’s no doubt about its effectiveness.

 But here’s the problem: many brands launch an affiliate program and expect results without a strategy.
 They end up spending more time managing affiliates than generating revenue.
-However, building a successful affiliate program requires strategic planning, consistent support, and genuine connections with your affiliates.
+Building a successful affiliate marketing strategy requires strategic planning, consistent support, and genuine connections with your affiliates.

-If your current program isn’t yielding the results you expect, you’re likely falling victim to some common pitfalls.
-We’ll discuss the six affiliate marketing mistakes you might be making and, more importantly, how to fix or avoid them to drive better ROI.
+If your current program isn’t yielding the results you expect, you’re likely falling victim to some common mistakes.
+We’ll discuss the six biggest affiliate marketing mistakes you might be making and, more importantly, how to fix or avoid them to drive better ROI.

 Biggest Affiliate Marketing Mistakes to Avoid in 2025